Aguti1902/iqmind/DATABASE_SETUP.md

 # 🗄️ Database Setup Guide - Railway PostgreSQL

-This guide will help you set up a PostgreSQL database on Railway for IQmind.
+This guide will help you set up a PostgreSQL database on Railway for MindMetric.

 ## 📋 Prerequisites